shawn-sandy/astro-basics/src/components/astro/README.md

 ### PostsList.astro

 This component is responsible for rendering a list of blog posts.
-It retrieves the latest posts from the content collection, filters out draft posts, sorts them by publication date, and displays a specified number of posts with links to their respective pages.
+It retrieves the latest posts from the content collection, filters out publish posts, sorts them by publication date, and displays a specified number of posts with links to their respective pages.